-Highlighting the toll it takes on its participants, no horse has managed to win all three Legs of the Singapore Triple Crown series in a calendar year.
-Perhaps the closest was Smart Bet who won all three races, but over a span of two years.
-The former Mohd Yusof-trained champion landed the Kranji Mile in 2001 before winning the Raffles Cup and the Singapore Gold Cup a year later.
+Regardless of format, no horse has managed to win all three Legs in a calendar year, with the closest being Smart Bet who won all three races, but over a span of two years, when the former Mohd Yusof-trained champion landed the Kranji Mile in 2001 before winning the Raffles Cup and the Singapore Gold Cup a year later.

 Mr Clint (Craig Williams) asserts his superiority in the Group 1 Dester Singapore Gold Cup.